rails-api/active_model_serializers/docs/general/adapters.md

 end
 ```

-You'll notice that the name it registers is the class name underscored, not the full namespace.
+You'll notice that the name it registers is the underscored namespace and class.

 Under the covers, when the `ActiveModel::Serializer::Adapter::Base` is subclassed, it registers
-the subclass as `register(:useful_adapter, Example::UsefulAdapter)`
+the subclass as `register("example/useful_adapter", Example::UsefulAdapter)`

 2) Any class can be registered as an adapter by calling `register` directly on the
 `ActiveModel::Serializer::Adapter` class. e.g., the below registers `MyAdapter` as